yuchen2402/yuchen2402.github.io/_coursepaper/almost.md

 ---
 title: "Restorative Dreams, Reflective Realities: The Politics of Nostalgia in Hong Kong Film"
 excerpt: "Abstract: This paper explores restorative and reflective nostalgia in _Comrades: Almost a Love Story_ (1996) and _Made in Hong Kong_ (1997), drawing on Svetlana Boym’s theory to examine how both films construct and critique historical memory around the 1997 Handover.
-It argues that Hong Kong’s nostalgic cinema functions simultaneously as emotional refuge and cultural critique, revealing the city’s political and psychological anxieties amid transition.(Originally developed as a coursework video essay for the MA module “_Cultural Memory_” King’s College London.)"
+It argues that Hong Kong’s nostalgic cinema functions simultaneously as emotional refuge and cultural critique, revealing the city’s political and psychological anxieties amid transition.(MA coursework video essay, _Cultural Memory_, King’s College London.)"
 date: 2025-01-08
 author_profile: true
 layout: single